-The stormwater utility is a stand-alone city utility that is used to pay for capital improvements, operations, maintenance and meeting federal/state permit obligations.
-Previously a property owner’s bill was determined by gross parcel area with a typical residential bill set at approximately $60/year.
-However, in July 2016, the City Council voted to change the method of billing to be more equitable, incentivize good stormwater management and simplify the administration of the utility.
-Rates are now based on the quantity of hard surface area(s) on each parcel.
-These would include rooftops, parking lots and driveways.
-This method is generally accepted nationwide as being an appropriate and equitable method of measuring how much each property benefits from the City’s stormwater conveyance system.
+The stormwater utility is a stand-alone city utility that is used to pay for capital improvements, operations, maintenance, and meeting federal/state permit obligations.
+A property owner’s bill is determined by an equitable process intended to incentivize good stormwater management and simplify the administration of the utility.
+Rates are based on the quantity of hard surface area(s) on each parcel, including rooftops, parking lots, and driveways.
+This method is recognized nationwide as an appropriate and equitable method of measuring how much each property benefits from the City’s stormwater conveyance system.

 Hard surface (or “impervious area”) is measured in units called “ERUs” or “Equivalent Residential Units”.
-1 ERU is equivalent to 1/10th acre of impervious area and is currently charged at $0.1702/day/ERU, regardless of the land use (residential, commercial, industrial etc.).
+1 ERU is equivalent to 1/10th acre of impervious area and is charged per day per ERU, regardless of the land use (residential/commercial/industrial/etc.).
+Rate history:

 - $0.2386/day/ERU - FY22

 - $0.2272/day/ERU - FY21

 There is also an incentive program property owners may use to reduce their stormwater utility fees.
 Interested property owners may submit an ERU reduction request application to begin the process.
 In addition to a property owner's ability to reduce their monthly stormwater utility fee, the City also has a cost-share program that assists in the installation of stormwater Best Management Practices (BMPs).